From time to time many people like to “let their hair down” a little and enjoy a drink or two… or three… or many more.

 Eat greasy food (Before not after consuming alcohol)

 It’s not advisable to drink on an empty stomach.
 Try to fill your stomach before drinking because an empty stomach leads to faster intoxication according to the New York Times.

-However, from an overall health perspective, I'm not sure I want to recommend this tactic for you.
-Then again, I guess drinking 10 vodkas isn't great for your health either!
+However, from an overall health perspective, I’m not sure I want to recommend this tactic to you.
+Then again, I guess drinking 10 vodkas isn’t great for your health either!

 Therefore, try to take some breaks in between alcoholic drinks by drinking some water.
 Accompany each glass of wine with another glass of water.
 This will greatly reduce the effects of a subsequent hangover.